frankd123/Derek_Portfolio/README.md

 ### Project Objectives
 - **Increase sales by simplifying and condensing the user experience**
 - Decrease user bounce rate by reducing page loading time to less than 1 second
-- Streamline user experience by condensing website architecture by 70%
+- Streamline user experience by condensing website architecture

+### Project Outcomes
+- Reduced page load time by more than 60 seconds by reducing number of images per page, file compression, and changing storage system
+- Reduced website structure by 70% from 20 to 7 web pages by combining similar webpages and condensing content

 ### **click on image to view more screenshots**